0chain/ethereum/README.md

   - zcn_home : The path to `.zcn` directory stored in your root folder,
   - upload_path : The path to where you want to upload your file,
   - download_path : The path to your downloads folder,
-  - allocationId: The allocation ID generated after your setup your `zboxcli`.
+  - allocation: The allocation ID generated after your setup your `zboxcli`.
 (To get an allocation ID run - `./zbox newallocation` under zbox directory),
   - localpath: Absolute path to the file on your local system,
-  - remotepath: Remote path where you want to store.
+  - remote_path: Remote path where you want to store.
 It should start with `/`,
-  - walletInfo: The generated wallet information after registering your wallet with zboxcli.
+  - client_json: The generated wallet information after registering your wallet with zboxcli.
 This can be found in here: `~/.zcn/wallet.json`.
 - Sample configurations are pre-filled for reference.
 - **Note**: If the configs are not entered correctly, upload to 0Chain and Ethereum will throw errors.